-WHAT KINDS OF ANESTHESIA ARE AVAILABLE FOR CHILDREN HAVING EYE SURGERY?
+WHAT KINDS OF ANESTHESIA ARE THERE FOR CHILDREN HAVING EYE SURGERY?

 General anesthesia is usually given to children in two stages.
-First, a relaxing drug is given which causes the child to drift off to sleep.
-This drug is usually delivered as a gas through a scented face mask.
-An intravenous (IV) line is usually placed in a vein of the arm or leg after a young child is asleep from the mask.
-Older children may have the IV line placed preoperatively before going to sleep.
+First, a relaxing gas medicine is given through a face mask, causing the child to fall asleep.
+An intravenous (IV) line is usually placed in a vein of the arm or leg after a young child is asleep, this is to give other medicine for the surgery.
+Older children may have the IV line placed before going to sleep.

-In short procedures, such as opening a blocked tear duct, sometimes only a mask is needed to deliver the anesthesia and complete the procedure.
-For most eye procedures, however, a breathing-tube called an endotracheal (ET) tube or laryngeal mask airway (LMA) (a special type of tube that may cause less irritation and decrease sore throat after surgery) is placed in the windpipe to allow the anesthesiologist to safely control and support the child’s breathing while under anesthesia.
-Inhaled anesthetic agents delivered through the tube and/or medications given intravenously maintain the anesthesia.
-The breathing tube is removed at the end of surgery before the child is fully awake.
-The IV can be removed in the recovery period when the child is drinking well and has no nausea.
-Figure 2 is a photo of an endotracheal tube.
+Sometimes, for short procedures, like opening a blocked tear duct, only the mask is used.
+But, for most eye procedures, a special breathing-tube called an endotracheal (ET) tube or laryngeal mask airway (LMA) is placed in the windpipe.
+This tube helps the doctors control the child’s breathing and give the anesthesia safely.
+Medicine through the tube and the IV keeps the child asleep for the surgery.
+The breathing tube is taken out at the end of surgery before the child is fully awake.
+The IV can be removed in the recovery area once the child is drinking well and feeling well.
+Figure 1 is a photo of an endotracheal tube.

 Fig. 1: Endotracheal Tube